How to use macros in templates

 Note.
 A maximum of one nested level of macros is supported: ~%Macro1{~%Macro2{}}

-To download a quick How to use macros cheat sheet, click the button below:
+To download a quick Macros cheat sheet, click the button below.

 Download cheat sheet

-How to add a macro to your template
+How to insert a macro into your template

-2. In the text of the template, place the cursor where you want to put a macro and click the Insert macro icon:
+1. Start creating a new template or editing an existing one.
+In the text of the template, place the cursor where you want to insert a macro, and then click Insert macro.

 Select a macro.

-The macro is inserted.
-It's shown in the text of the template with a macro placeholder:
+An inserted macro is shown in the text of a template with a macro placeholder.

 What macros do and how to use them